Ensuring that Christchurch becomes a smart, world-class contemporary city requires the best public and private thinking, experience and expertise.

 Hon.
 Lianne Dalziel

-As the current Mayor of Christchurch, Lianne was elected in 2013, after serving for 23 years in the New Zealand Parliament.
-She is also currently the Chair of the Canterbury Mayoral Forum and the Joint Committee on Civil Defence and Emergency Management as is a member of the National Council Member of Local Government New Zealand.
+Now serving her third term as Mayor of Christchurch, Lianne was elected in 2013 after serving for 23 years in the New Zealand Parliament.
+She is also the Chair of the Canterbury Joint Committee on Civil Defence and Emergency Management.
+Lianne has previously served as the Chair of the Canterbury Mayoral Forum, and as a member of Local Government New Zealand’s National Council.

-In his second term as a Councillor for the Banks Peninsula ward, Andrew was appointed Deputy Mayor of Christchurch in October 2016.
+In his third term as a Christchurch City Councillor for the Banks Peninsula ward, Andrew was re-appointed Deputy Mayor of Christchurch for a second term in October 2019.
 Andrew is committed to community development, the environment, arts and culture, economic development and social equity.

 Endowment and Partners Manager